Shopify/eng-intern-assessment-react/README.md

 - [x] Displays Laps when a button is pressed.
 - [x] Reset the stopwatch to zero.

+# Additonal Information

+I created a stopwatch with UI and functionality inspired by the iPhone stopwatch app and Shopify branding.
+I used vanilla CSS for styling in a central stylesheet and Font Awesome for the icon.

 # Testing

 Tests were created using React Testing Library.